antistereov/server-config/README.md

 TXT mail._domainkey     v=DKIM1; h=sha256; k=rsa; p=ABC124...
 ```

-The value in `mail._domainkey` should be the value you just generated.
+The value in `mail._domainkey` should be the DKIM you just generated in the section above.

+You should also set up a PTR record on your host.
+For Hetzner servers, follow this [guide](https://docs.hetzner.com/dns-console/dns/general/reverse-dns/).
+The PTR record tells what FQDN your server's IP should resolve to.
+Use the name of your Mailserver, e.g. `mail.example.com`.
+For other server providers just look for PTR records or reverse DNS.

+You can check your settings using:

+* [MXToolbox](https://mxtoolbox.com/): insert the name of your mailserver, e.g. `mail.example.com`
+* [Mail Tester](https://www.mail-tester.com/): send an email to the provided address to check if you might get blacklisted.

 ### Roundcube